soundpress/RulesOfNYC/docs/c26/index.rst

    (2) consistent with social, economic and other essential considerations of state and city policy, all practicable means will be taken in carrying out or approving the action to minimize or avoid adverse environmental effects.

-(c) For public information purposes, a copy of the Decision shall be filed in the same manner as the draft EIS pursuant to 43 RCNY § 6-11(b) of this chapter.
+(c) For public information purposes, a copy of the Decision shall be filed in the same manner as the draft EIS pursuant to 43 RCNY § 6-11(b).